microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

 The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see [Introduction]).
-This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (see Fig. @fig:2).
+This approach enables the visualization of both bone tissue and the vasculature within it, with or without prior decalcification (see Fig. @fig:2).

 The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
 This decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower X-ray source acceleration voltages due to the reduced radiopacity of the sample.